NVIDIA/aistore/docs/python_sdk.md

 def read_all() -> bytes
 ```

-Read all byte data from the object content stream.
+Read all byte data directly from the object response without using a stream.

-This uses a bytes cast which makes it slightly slower and requires all object content to fit in memory at once.
+This requires all object content to fit in memory at once and downloads all content before returning.

 **Returns**: